The-Poolz/Net.Cache/src/Net.Cache.DynamoDb.ERC20/README.md

 #### Caching ERC20 Token Information

-To cache ERC20 token information, create a `HashKey` and use the `GetOrAddAsync` method of `Erc20CacheService`:
+To cache ERC20 token information, create a `HashKey` and use one of the `GetOrAddAsync` overloads of `Erc20CacheService`.

+The overload that accepts RPC and multicall address factories is useful when you only need to supply connection metadata:

 ```csharp
 var chainId = 1L; // Ethereum mainnet